top of page

 Stop Checking In!

 I like social media as much as the next person, and I use it both personally and professionally.
-However, when I see someone “checking in” on Facebook or live streaming or tweeting from a concert or other event, it truly bothers me.
+However, when I see someone “checking in” on Facebook from a vacation spot or live streaming or posting while at a concert or other event, it truly bothers me.

 Why?
-Because anyone — from angry exes to angsty crushes to absolute strangers — can see where you are…and where you’re not!
+Because anyone — from angry exes to jealous friends to absolute strangers — can see where you are…and where you’re not!
 Checking in at a restaurant, club, hotel, or event gives away a lot of information.

 If you use social media as part of your business, that’s one thing.
 Check your privacy settings, know who your connections are, be aware, trust your intuition and get on with your life.
 But if you’re sitting at home alone and you’re bored, don’t complain about being lonely on social media.
 That knock at your door may not be a friend.
 And if you announce publicly that you’re away from home, you are creating a golden opportunity for burglars, vandals and more to take advantage of that situation.